 - 1. It's taboo/impolite to eat pork in some religions. - 2.
 Many people believe that cultural literacy/punctuality is important and that being late is impolite. - 3.
 In some cultures, it's offensive/customary to take pictures of people without permission, so few people do that. - 4.
 Some people think that talking with a mouth full of food is an example of bad cultural literacy/table manners. - 5.
-In some cultures, it's customary/offensive to name children after a living relative, and most people observe that tradition. - 6.
+In some cultures, it's customary /offensive to name children after a living relative, and most people observe that tradition. - 6.
 Each culture has rules of cultural literacy/etiquette that are important for visitors to that country to know. - 7.
 In more conservative cultures, it's slightly impolite/taboo to call someone by his or her first name without being invited, but it isn't truly offensive. - 8.
-The most successful global travellers today have developed their punctuality/ cultural literacy so they are aware of differences in etiquette from culture to culture.
+The most successful global travellers today have developed their punctuality/cultural literacy so they are aware of differences in etiquette from culture to culture.

+Task 3. page 95

-1. punctuality - b 2. etiquette - c 3. taboo - a
+- 1. punctuality a) not allowed because of very strong cultural rules - 2. etiquette b) the habit of being on time - 3. taboo c) the rules for polite hehaviour in society

-- I: Interviewer - N: Nikam - I: So what kind of things would a visitor to Thailand need to know about?
-Are there any social customs that are very different from a European country? - N: Well, there are a lot of things that are different.
-For example, the names, the way you address people is different. - I: How is that? - N: Well, you always call people by the first name.
-The polite way to address people is by their first name. - I: What, even in a formal situation? - N: Yes, you say "Khun" it's like "Mr", or "Ms" or "Mrs". - I: Oh, you mean it's the same for men and women? - N: Well, you put your hands together, like when you pray, and bow your head forward slightly, and the other man does the same.
+I: Interviewer

+N: Nikam

+I: So what kind of things would a visitor to Thailand need to know about?

+Are there any social customs that are very different from a European country?

+N: Well, there are a lot of things that are different.
+For example, the names, the way you address people is different.

+I: How is that?

+N: Well, you always call people by the first name.
+The polite way to address people is by their first name.

+I: What, even in a formal situation?

+N: Yes, you say "Khun" - it's like "Mr", or "Ms" or "Mrs".

+I: Oh, you mean it's the same for men and women?

+N: Yes, "khun" is for men and women.
+It's the same.
+You say "khun" and the first name, and also, when you meet people, you don't usually shake hands.
+There is a traditional greeting called a "wai".

+I: A "wai"?
+And what is that exactly?

+N: Well, you put your hands together, like when you pray, and bow your head forward slightly, and the other man does the same.
 And you don't need to do it.
 You just do it for people older than you.

-■ Task 1 page 105
+■ Task 2 page 105